Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 \subsubsection{Total Variation}

-Total variation(TV) was first proposed in \cite{rudin1992nonlinear} to solve image denoising problems.
-Since then, TV model has been widely used in many computer vision(CV) problems.
+Total variation (TV) was first proposed to solve image denoising problems.
+Recently, TV model has been widely used in many computer vision (CV) problems\cite{chan2011augmented}.

-In XCA image sequence, the trajectory of vessel foreground is usually smooth in time and space domain, while the significant change of dynamic disturbance is discontinuous.
+In XCA image sequence, the trajectory of vessel foreground is usually smooth in time and space domain, while the significant change of dynamic disturbance is periodic and discontinuous.
 In mathematics, total variation can smooth the signal and restrain the discontinuous change\cite{cao2016total}.
-Therefore, TV regularization can effectively suppress the interference caused by dynamic background.
+Therefore, TV regularization can effectively suppress the dynamic disturbance.
 Pixel gradient regards the XCA images as a discrete function, which can be used as the approximation to variation.
-Suppose the vessel foreground tensor is $\mathcal{H}\in\mathbb{R}^{M\times N\times T}$, we can represent its horizontal, vertical, and temporal variances as
+Suppose the vessel foreground tensor is $\mathcal{V}\in\mathbb{R}^{M\times N\times T}$, we can represent its horizontal, vertical, and temporal variances as

-To avoid data overflow, define $\mathcal{H}(M+1, n, t)=\mathcal{H}(1, n, t)$, $\mathcal{H}(m, N+1, t)=\mathcal{H}(m, 1, t)$, $\mathcal{H}(m, n, T+1)=\mathcal{H}(m, n, 1)$.
-The total variation of $\mathcal{H}$, denoted as $\nabla \mathcal{H}\in \mathbb{R}^{M\times N\times 3T}$, is defined as the weighted superposition of variance in each dimension:
+To avoid data overflow, define $\mathcal{V}(M+1, n, t)=\mathcal{V}(1, n, t)$, $\mathcal{V}(m, N+1, t)=\mathcal{V}(m, 1, t)$, $\mathcal{V}(m, n, T+1)=\mathcal{V}(m, n, 1)$.
+The total variation of $\mathcal{V}$, denoted as $\nabla \mathcal{V}\in \mathbb{R}^{M\times N\times 3T}$, is defined as the weighted superposition of variance in each dimension:

-where $\sigma_m,\sigma_n,\sigma_t$ are the scalar weights of each dimension, $\pmb{H}_m,\pmb{H}_n,\pmb{H}_t\in \mathbb{R}^{MT\times N}$ are the block stacking matrices of $\nabla_m \mathcal{H},\nabla_n \mathcal{H},\nabla_t \mathcal{H}\in \mathbb{R}^{M\times N\times T}$, i.e.,
+where $\sigma_m,\sigma_n,\sigma_t$ are the scalar weights of each dimension, $\pmb{V}_m,\pmb{V}_n,\pmb{V}_t\in \mathbb{R}^{MT\times N}$ are the block stacking matrices of $\nabla_m \mathcal{V},\nabla_n \mathcal{V},\nabla_t \mathcal{V}\in \mathbb{R}^{M\times N\times T}$, i.e.,

 Since the $\ell_{2,1}$ norm based sparsity constraint forcing exact zero columns or rows, it is not suitable for anisotropic inputs such as XCA image sequence\cite{jin2017extracting}.
 Therefore, we adopt $TV/\ell_1$ norm to constrain the foreground total variation, based on \hyperref[eq10]{Eq.10}, it can be computed as